buzzqw/TUS/OBSS/OBSSv2-eng.md

 The human Devotee of Tazher is the thief, the assassin, the bandit, anyone who lives for darkness and their own gain.
 A Devotee of Tazher is extremely dangerous in combat.

+Tazher is patient while waiting from the shadows and indecisive only until he has assessed every possible escape route.
+Ambition and arrogance accompany his cruelty, while cynicism and dishonesty allow him to treat every alliance as a temporary tool.

 - **Symbol**: The glint of the blade in the dark
 - **Ability Score**: Dexterity
 - **Traits**: Dishonest, Ambitious, Patient, Cynical, Indecisive, Arrogant, Cruel